FriendsOfSymfony/FOSRestBundle/Resources/doc/1-setting_up_the_bundle.rst

 A) Download the Bundle
 ----------------------

+Assuming you already have `set up a Symfony project`_, you can add the FOSRestBundle to it.
 Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:

 .. code-block:: bash